Harshitha107585/Windows-iis-server/README.md

 ![Windows EC2 Instance](images/img1.png)

-### 2. Password Decryptiom
+### 2. Windows EC2 Password Decryption

-The screenshot below shows the decrypted password.
+The screenshot below shows the process of retrieving the initial Windows Administrator password for the EC2 instance using the associated private key.

 ![IIS Installation](images/img2.png)